rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 1. Using the `gcloud` command to create a new cluster with Rapids Spark GPU initialization action.
 The following command will create a new cluster named `<CLUSTER_NAME>`.
-Before the init script fully merged into `<dataproc-initialization-actions>` bucket, use need to copy the sparkgpu initialization script into a accessible GCS and into following structure
+Before the init script fully merged into `<dataproc-initialization-actions>` bucket, use need to copy the spark-gpu initialization script into a accessible GCS and into following structure

-    The script could be found [here](https://github.com/mengdong/dataproc-initialization-actions/tree/master/sparkgpu).
+    The script could be found [here](https://github.com/mengdong/dataproc-initialization-actions/tree/master/spark-gpu).

-    use `install-gpu-driver-ubuntu18.sh` for ubuntu18 and `install-gpu-driver-debian9.sh` for debian9.
+    use `install-gpu-driver-ubuntu.sh` for ubuntu18 and `install-gpu-driver-debian.sh` for debian9.
 In this guide, we use ubuntu18.

     ```
-    /$STORAGE_BUCKET/sparkgpu/rapids.sh
-    /$STORAGE_BUCKET/sparkgpu/init-actions/install-gpu-driver.sh
+    /$STORAGE_BUCKET/spark-gpu/rapids.sh
+    /$STORAGE_BUCKET/spark-gpu/internal/install-gpu-driver-ubuntu.sh
+    /$STORAGE_BUCKET/spark-gpu/internal/install-gpu-driver-debian.sh
     ```

     ```bash